 The NHS England National Cancer Strategy, Achieving World-Class Cancer Outcomes, was published in 2015 by the Independent Cancer Taskforce.
 The taskforce looked at how cancer services are currently provided and set out a vision for what cancer patients should expect from the health service.
 The report included 96 recommendations to help transform the care that the NHS delivers for all those affected by cancer.

-A plan was launched by Cally Palmer, National Cancer Director for England, to make these changes a reality by 2020.
+A plan was launched by Cally Palmer, National Cancer Director for England, to make these changes a reality.
 Its key strategic priorities are to:

 - Radically upgrade prevention and public health

 - Lead a national drive for earlier and faster diagnosis

 - Put patient experience on a par with clinical effectiveness and safety

 - Transform our approach to living with and beyond cancer

 This includes the establishment of 21 Cancer Alliances across England to lead implementation of the strategy locally.